GAmuzak/SOMA/README.md

 ## Usage

 - **Open SOMA Window**: In the top menu bar, select Tools → (SOMA) Scriptable Object Mass Adjuster
-- **Search for your target Scriptable Object**: If `Find My SO's only` is enabled, it will only show scriptable objects defined within the default user-defined assembly.
+- **Search for your target Scriptable Object**: If `Find My SOs only` is enabled, it will only show scriptable objects defined within the default user-defined assembly.
 Use the search bar to filter through scriptable object types in the dropdown.
 - **Pick your target Scriptable Object**: Use the dropdown field to view all defined scriptable objects, and pick your target type.
 - **Enter the regex logic**: The changes defined will apply to all files matching the regular expression defined here